Licensing of Music Copyrights

 If your work is published in a printed edition, the typographical arrangement of that printed edition will be separately protected and the publisher of that edition will own the copyright.

 Terms of copyright

 In the UK, copyright in a musical or literary work generally lasts for a period of 70 years from the end of the calendar year in which the composer or author dies.
-A sound recording is generally protected for 50 years from the end of the year in which the recording is made and a typographical edition is generally protected for 25 years from the end of the year of publication.
+A sound recording is generally protected for 50 years (about to be extended to 70 years) from the end of the year in which the recording is made and a typographical edition is generally protected for 25 years from the end of the year of publication.

 Who should I contact?